tdiprima/AI-Chart-Builder/README.md

 This script combines the functionality of three previous versions (Azure, Groq, and OpenAI) into a single file, making it easy to switch between AI providers by commenting out unused sections or configuring a single variable.

+**Heads-Up:** The model was told to include the date in the title.
+It usually behaves.
+Occasionally, it forgets.
+You know how it is.

+While the data has been reviewed for accuracy, some hallucinations may still sneak through.
+If precision is critical, double-check before relying on the output.

 ## Prerequisites

 Before running the script, ensure you have the following installed: